parmoo/parmoo/docs/faqs.rst

     - A: The answer is problem dependent, but these are our recommendations:

-       - For most of our solver settings (there are several notable exceptions, such as our Bayesian optimization implementations) ParMOO performs pure "exploitation" after the initial search, so you can think of ``B_s`` as the "exploration" parameter.
+       - For most of our solver settings
+         ParMOO performs pure "exploitation" after the initial search, so you can think of ``B_s`` as the "exploration" parameter.
+         (There are several notable
+         exceptions, such as if you use the :class:`EI_RandomConstraint <acquisitions.epsilon_constraint.EI_RandomConstraint>`
+         acquisition function, which we generally do not recommend due to its computational expense).
          If your problem is very
          smooth or doesn't have many local minima, then you can get away with a small value of ``B_s``.
 If your problem is nonsmooth or highly